 Who Offers Non-Qualifying Mortgages?

 Not all lenders offer non-qualifying mortgages.
 You’ll need to check with local banks and credit unions, as well as various online mortgage lenders, to find a non-QM program you might be eligible for.
-Currently, NASB, New American Funding, and GuardHill Financial offer these loans, among others.
+Currently, NASB, New American Funding, and GuardHill Financial, among others, offer these loans.

-But be forewarned: Lenders change their loan products often and, according to Watts, many have opted out of non-QM loans since the COVID-19 pandemic spread to the U.S. in early 2020.
+But be forewarned: Lenders change their loan products often.
 Your best bet may be to contact a mortgage broker, who has access to dozens of lenders and can shop for non-QM solutions on your behalf.

 Do Non-QM Rates and Fees Differ?